flu-crew/PURDY/README.md

 ```

 After dependencies and PURDY are installed and added to your PATH, create the folder and move your data into it.
-For now the input folder must be named "fastq_pass" and contain all the fastq files you want to be part of this run.
-This will be changed very soon in an update.
+Here the input folder is named "fastq_pass" to match PURDY's default expectation and should contain all the fastq files you want to be part of this run.
 ```
 mkdir fastq_pass
 mv your_data.fastq fastq_pass
 ```

 Here your_data.fastq could be either one or multiple fastq files, but should be all of the data you want included in this PURDY run.
 After your input folder is prepared PURDY can be run directly using the following basic command:
 ```
 purdy
 ```